gwentandgit/Regional-TinyStories/README.md

 <br>

 # 📝 Citation
-If you use Anonymous in your research, please cite us using the following BibText template:
+If you use Regional-TinyStories in your research, please cite us using the following BibText template:

 ```text
 Anonymous